 - The plain-text test: Open your resume, select all content (Ctrl+A), and paste it into a plain text editor like Notepad.
 If the text appears in the correct order with all information intact, your template is likely parseable.
 If sections are scrambled, missing, or duplicated, your template is causing problems.

 - Use a resume scoring tool: Upload your resume alongside a job description to our free resume score checker to see exactly how an ATS-style parser interprets your document.
 You will see which skills were detected, what was missed, and how well your resume matches the role.
+See also our guide on how to check if your resume is ATS friendly for a step-by-step walkthrough.

 - Check your online application: After submitting through a company's career portal, many ATS systems show you the parsed version of your resume.
 If the fields are garbled or empty, your template failed.